m-inh/nats-io-examples/README.md

 # Nats.io examples

-Demo for some mechanisms of Nats.io:
+Demo for some messaging mechanisms of Nats.io:
 - pub/sub
 - request to many / response
 - request to only one / response